imdoroshenko/graphql-wrapper/README.md

 */
 function myMiddleware(next, args, info) {
   console.log(`myMiddleware: ${info.type}.${info.field}`)
-  return next(args) // it is not required to pass arguments to the next(),
+  return next(args) // it is not required to pass arguments to next(),
-}                   // if no arguments passed original args will be used
+}                   // if there are no arguments passed, original args will be used

 const app = express()

 app.use('/', graphqlHTTP({
   schema: wrapper(new GraphQLSchema({query: Query}), [
-    ['Query.users', myMiddleware], // you can specify middleware to any field in your schema ['Mutation.users', myMiddleware, otherMiddleware], // multiple middleware can be assigned ['User.address', myMiddleware], // You can assign middleware not only to Query or Mutation types ['Mutation.*', myMiddleware], // It is possible to use wildcard , but in this case middleware will be assigned only
+    // middleware will me executed in order: from left to right, from top to bottom ['Query.users', myMiddleware], // you can specify middleware to any field in your schema ['Mutation.users', myMiddleware, allowOnly('admin')], // multiple middleware can be assigned ['User.address', cache({ttl: 50})], // You can assign middleware not only to Query or Mutation types ['Mutation.*', csrfValidation], // It is possible to use wildcard  but in this case middleware will be assigned
-                                  // to fields that already have resolvers ['!*.*', myMiddleware], // by using "!" symbol at the beginning of the rule name you can force wrapper to create
+                                    // only to fields that already have resolvers ['!*.*', logs], // by using "!" symbol at the beginning of the rule name, you can force wrapper to create
-                            // middleware for fields which initially did not have resolvers
+                    // middleware for the fields that did not have resolvers initially
   ]),
   graphiql: true
 }))